Phase transition in a long-memory log-Gaussian Cox process: Asset and default correlations

+Several methods are available to introduce temporal correlations.
+For the Hawkes and SE-NBD process the self-excitation is used for the temporal correlation.
+In contrast, in the Merton model the temporal correlations arise from hidden variables.
+Fig.\ref{impact} (a) shows the image of the relation among the variables of this process.
+For comparison we show that of SE-NBD and Hawkes processes in Fig.\ref{impact} (b).
+In the simple limit we obtain the Hawkes process, but in the double scaling method we obtain SE-NBD model.
+Both models include the temporal correlation.

-We show the image of the relation among the variables of this process in Fig.\ref{impact} (a).
-For the comparison we show that of SE-NBD and Hawkes processes in Fig.\ref{impact} (b).
-In this process $y_t$ is independent form the historical data of $\lambda_t $ and $k_t$.
-In this process, the temporal correlation is by time series of $y_t$ and the hidden process. $y$ affects the number of defaults through the intensity function $\lambda_t$.
-On the other hand, in the NBD and Hawkes processes, there is the feedback between the intensity function $\lambda_t$ and the number of defaults $k_t$.
+In the model discussed in this paper we obtain Log Gaussian Cox process (LGCP) which is the Poisson process with the log normal intensity function.
+In this process $y_t$ is independent of the observable historical data of $k_t$.
+The temporal correlation is introduced by the time series of $y_t$ where $y_t$ is the hidden process which is the correlated standard normal distribution.
+It is exogenous factor driven temporal correlation. $y_t$ affects the number of defaults through the intensity function $\lambda_t$.
+In SE-NBD and the Hawkes processes, the self excitation exists between the intensity function $\lambda_t$ and the number of defaults $k_t$.
+Using self excitation, the temporal correlation is introduced for these models.
+The comparison of the temporal correlation from the distribution of the intensity function is presented in Appendix \ref{Aa}.

+The tail of the LGCP is not the power distribution but the log normal distribution.
+Then, the distribution of the maximum values belongs to the Gumbel family.
+The super-normal transition does not change the distribution.
+In the strong correlation limit the tail of LGCP has the power tail.
+On the other hand, at the critical point, the tails of Hawkes and SE-NBD process have power distributions \cite{Hisakado11}.
+The phase transition of Hawkes and SE-NBD is the change from the Gumbel family to the Fréchet family by the phase transition in the extreme value theory.
+This is the difference between the Hawkes, SE-NBD models and LGCP with log normal intensity function in the extreme value theory.